wp-plugins/yop-poll/readme.txt

 Locate the poll you want to evaluate by accessing "All Polls".
 Below the name of the poll you have several options.
-Use the "Results" link to track the results of the poll, or access the "Logs" for a more detailed evaluation.
+Use the "View Votes" link to track the results of the poll, or access the "Logs" for a more detailed evaluation.

 = What is the difference between Options and Poll Options for each poll? =